Hreflang Language and Region Codes Reference

 The x-default special value

 x-default is not a language code -- it's a special hreflang value that designates the fallback page for users whose language isn't matched by any other tag.
 It doesn't map to any ISO standard.
+Read the full x-default guide for implementation details.

 <link rel="alternate" hreflang="x-default" href="https://example.com/" />